SaraIrving/WeGO/project-kickoff.md

 ## Presentation
 ** scenarios
+- Show landing page
+- (Have 3 tabs open - (activity mostly filled out, sara ready to login, jhuot logged in on landing page))
-- Sign up as Jeremy, Lives in Calgary, change city, change back
+- change city, change back
-- Peruse some activities, search by tuesday, not going to find it
+- Peruse some activities, search by tuesday and badminton, not going to find it
 - I'm really looking for a singles badminton in calgary
-- So create the activity
+- So create the activity (switch tab)
 - Show hosted view

-** swap screens
+- handoff to Sara to show us some more features

+** Jeremy switches to tab signed in as Sara

-- sign in as a calgary person2
+- sign in as Sara (who is in Calgary)
-- talk about having used the app already, show other hosted activity, show accepting a person
+- talk about having used the app already,
-- search for badminton
+- show my joined activities and leave one
+- SEND CHAT FROM SALLY IN BACKGROUND ("I’d love to come this week, I could meet you in the parking lot at 9AM? :) ")
+- react to chat notification and click on it
+- comment on the message dashboard
+- click on hightlighted message
+- respond with 'Sounds Great!'
+- close chat
+- go to browse and ask to join Badminton
+- show the activity in my pending view
+- do handover to J about more features

+** switch back to J account tab
+- react to the new join notification
+- show accepting sara

+- Logout, then add
 - request to join, then send host a message, then keep browsing
 - chat notification from host pops up, go to dashoboard and click on the one with the notification dot
 - host says they accepeted me, asks to clarify the time to meet, respond with a time, close the chatbox
 - navigate to joined activities and show that badminton is there

+change sven to Sara,

+give no mans land another pending

 ** done narrative

+Afterwards:
 - geo demo: sign up as a vancouver person, but plug the calgary listings

 - end of demo